If you want to jump right into selling your ecommerce business, Business Exits is a great place to start.

-Selling an ecommerce business isn’t quite the same as selling a traditional brick and mortar company.
-In some ways, it’s much easier to sell an online store, and in other ways, there are additional challenges.
+Selling an ecommerce business isn’t quite the same as selling a traditional brick-and-mortar company.
+In some ways, it’s much easier to sell an online store.
+But there are also unique challenges.

-People decide to sell their ecommerce shop for various reasons.
+People decide to sell their ecommerce shops for various reasons.

 Maybe you’ve reached a pivotal moment of growth where you’d need to invest and expand to continue running the shop on your own.
-Or perhaps you’ve wanted to sell from day one, and plan to flip more ecommerce websites with the profits from this sale.
+Or perhaps you’ve wanted to sell from day one, and plan to start (or flip) more ecommerce websites with the profits from this sale.

-Regardless of your reason, the process of selling an ecommerce business remains the same.
+Regardless of your reason, the process of selling an ecommerce business can be easy by using the 10 steps we explain in this post.
 Follow this guide to get the maximum possible value for your online store.

-- Synergy Business Brokers — Best For Buying Industry-Specific Companies
+- Synergy Business Brokers — Best for buying companies in specific industries

-- Calhoun Companies — Best Business Broker For Commercial Real Estate
+- Calhoun Companies — Best for commercial real estate

 You can read our full reviews of each business broker here.

 Selling an online business can be overwhelming.
-But I’ve simplified this complex process into just ten simple steps.
+But we’ve simplified this complex process into 10 simple steps you can follow.

 This guide takes you through each stage of the selling process, from preparing for the sale through the transition once the sale is complete.